lucasmoschen/ta-sessions/README.md

 # Math Topics

-This repository has information in text and some codes about some subjects in the applied mathematics course.
+This repository has some topics about my TA sessions.

-The codes are used in Jupyter Notebook, because I think it's more readable.

-In the following link, you will find all the TA sessions and some recorded videos.

 [Link for the all the TA sessions](https://gvmail-my.sharepoint.com/:f:/g/personal/b37214_fgv_edu_br/Evsmx_2VzpdCswGWjlY7CbwBvSqoCvEHUE_ZZ4rpLOF5gQ?e=BPsFxF)